 How do I obtain Further Assistance?

-All applications for planning permits under the BMO/WMO must be referred to the CFA for advice.
+Some applications for planning permits under the BMO are generally referred to the CFA for advice.
 As such, you may wish to contact the Gippsland Regional Office of the CFA on (03) 5149 1000 to discuss your proposal.

 It is noted that the Fire Protection Association Australia website has a list of accredited bushfire consultants.
 Other local consultants/specialists (e.g. planning consultants, private building surveyors) will also be able to assist you.

 Further detailed information and guidance about BMO requirements is located on the CFA and DELWP websites.
 A full copy of the Wellington Planning Scheme and associated BMO clauses and maps can be located on the DELWP website.